lqf96/chrome-crawler/frontend/README.md

 * To use extra 3rd party JS AMD modules, call `require.config` to update module path mapping.
 Alternatively you can define the mapping at server side.
 * We recommend you to put custom HTML content in element `#custom-area`.

+## AMD Modules Provided By Defualt
+* `require`: Require.js
+* `jquery`: jQuery
+* `crawler`: Chrome Crawler frontend library

 ## API
 * Class `crawler`:
   - `crawler([options])`: Constructor of the crawler class.
     + `options`: Options for creating a crawler instance.
 May include:
       * `max_count`: Maximum amount of pages a single `<iframe />` element can display.
 (To avoid sudden crash problem of Chrome browser.)
-  - `crawler#crawl(url, cb)`: Open up a web page by URL and execute function `cb` in the web page environment.
+  - `crawler#crawl(url, cb[, args...])`: Open up a web page by URL and execute function `cb` in the web page environment.
     + `url`: The URL of the web page.
     + `cb`: Callback function taking the crawler instance as the only parameter.
 Note that the callback function will be executed in the web page environment so you can't capture external variables in the callback functions.
 You should instead put all shared variables in the crawler instance.
+    + `args...`: Arguments to be passed to callback.
-    + The function returns a promise that will be resolved after callback function is executed.
+    + The function returns a promise that will be resolved with the return value of the callback after callback function is executed.
   - `crawler#on(event, cb)`: Add a callback for a specific event from server.
     + `event`: Event name.
     + `cb`: Callback function taking received data as the only parameter.